klpickrell/ikaros/README.md

 Within each stage, it is often the case that the ordering is flexible.  `ikaros` provides stages that allow for exploration of permuted orderings.
 It is almost always the case that each stage has multiple processes that each have several meta-parameters.
-It can be quite difficult, owing to the large nature of the parameter space, to find the optimum set of parameters.  `ikaros` provides a bayesian optimization search over the space of both continuous and discrete parameters.
+It can be quite difficult, owing to the large nature of the parameter space, to find the optimum set of parameters.
+Curiously, standard ways of searching tend to be one of randomized searching or an exhaustive search of the cross-product grid of parameters.  `ikaros` provides a bayesian optimization search over the space of both continuous and discrete parameters that uses gaussian processes to estimate the loss surface and direct the sampling at the highest likelihood regions in a way that is a compromise between exploitation (searching known-good regions) and exploration (searching unknown-good regions).

+For example, consider a pipeline with two parameters, an SVC gamma and the regularization constant C of a logistic regression model.
+For a range of each of these parameters, a two dimensional surface is defined where each point is valued by the loss function:

 ![kernel](images/kernelsurface.png "Kernel Surface")

+The task is to find the optimum values of gamma and C such that the loss is minimized (or maximized since min(g(x)) == max(-g(x))).
+In the plot above, you can see the maximum that `ikaros` finds indicated with a gold star.
+You can also see that it tends to isolate it's search to the most likely areas to contain the maximum.

 ## Motivating Example